From Data to Decision-Ready Environmental Reports

 Integrating climate, biodiversity, and land use in reporting

-Integrated reporting reflects how ecosystems actually function.
-This systems approach is increasingly emphasised in land-climate-food frameworks developed by the Food and Agriculture Organisation of the United Nations, where reporting supports cross-sector decisions rather than single-issue optimisation.
+This systems-based approach aligns with frameworks developed by the Food and Agriculture Organisation of the United Nations, where reporting supports cross-sector environmental decision-making.

 What makes a report decision ready